cornelous/dailytimesOLD/content/plugins/cleantalk-spam-protect/readme.txt

 1. Stops spam bookings.
 1. Stops spam subscriptions.
 1. Stops spam in widgets.
-1. Check existing comments for spam
+1. Check existing comments for spam.

+= Public reviews =
+> Using on WPLift was a great test as we receive huge amounts of spam.
+> *Oliver Dale. <a href="http://wplift.com/wordpress-anti-spam-plugin" target="_blank">WPLift.com</a>.*

+= Comments spam protection =
+Supports native WordPress, JetPack comments and any other comments plugins.
+Plugin moves spam comments to SPAM folder or set option to silent ban spam comments.

-= Spam protection =
+= Spam bots registrations filter =
-* WordPress, JetPack comments.
-* WordPress, BuddyPress, bbPress, S2Member, WooCommerce  registrations.
+Filers spam bots on registrations forms WordPress, BuddyPress, bbPress, S2Member, WooCommerce and any other registrations plugins.

+= Protection against contact forms spam =
-* Formidable forms, Contact form 7, JetPack Contact form, Fast Secure Contact form, Ninja forms, Landing pages, Gravity forms and any themes/custom contact form.
+Plugin is tested and ready to protect against spam emails via Formidable forms, Contact form 7, JetPack Contact form, Fast Secure Contact form, Ninja forms, Landing pages, Gravity forms and any themes/custom contact forms.

-* WooCommerce review form.
+= WooCommerce spam filter =
+Anti-spam by CleanTalk filters spam bots registrations and spam reviews for WooCommerce.
+Plugin is fully compatible with WooCommerce 2.1 and upper.

+= Spam filter for themes contact forms =
+Plugin blocks spam emails via any themes (built-in) contact forms.
+With AJAX forms plugin silent (without any error notices on WordPress frontend) filters spam emails.

+= Other spam filters =
 * WordPress Landing Pages.
+* WP User Frontend.
 * Any WordPress form (option 'Custom contact forms').

+= Compatible with WordPress cache plugins =
+* W3 Total Cache, Quick Cache, WP Fastest Cache, Hyper Cache, WP Super cache and any other cache plugins.

-= Check existing comments for spam =
-With the help of anti-spam CleanTalk you can check existing comments, to find and quickly delete spam comments.
+= Check existing comments for spam.
+Bulk comments removal = With the help of anti-spam by CleanTalk you can check existing comments, to find and quickly delete spam comments at once.
 For use this function, go to WP Console->Comments->Find spam comments.

+= Check existing users for spam.
+Bulk accounts removal = With the help of anti-spam by CleanTalk you can check existing comments, to find and quickly delete spam users at once.
+For use this function, go to WP Console->Users->Check for spam.

+= Low false/positive rate =
+This plugin uses multiple anti-spam tests to filter spam bots with lower false/positive rate as possible.
+Multiple anti-spam tests avoid false/positive blocks for real website visitors even if one of the tests failed.

+= Spam attacks log =
+Service CleanTalk (this plugin is a client application for CleanTalk anti-spam service) records all filtered comments, registration and other spam attacks in the "Log of spam attacks" and stores the data in the log up to 45 days.
+Using the log, you can ensure reliable protection of your website from spam and no false/positive filtering.

-= Cloud anti-spam for WordPress.
-CAPTCHA less, no spam comments, no spam registrations, no spam contact emails, no spam trackbacks =
-Spam is one of the most irritating factors.
+= No spam comments, no spam registrations, no spam contact emails, no spam trackbacks.
+CAPTCHA less anti-spam for WordPress = Spam is one of the most irritating factors.
 Spam become every year more and conventional anti-spam can no longer handle all the spam bots.
 CleanTalk prevents spam and automatically blocks it.
 You'll be surprised of effective protection against spam.

 = Anti-spam plugin info =
-CleanTalk is an anti-spam protection **4 in 1 for WordPress** that protects login, comments, contact and WooCommerce forms all at once.
+CleanTalk is an anti-spam solution **all in 1 for WordPress** that protects login, comments, contact and WooCommerce forms all at once.
 You don't need to install separate anti-spam plugins for each form.
 This allows your blog to work faster and save resources.
 After installation **you will forget about spam**, CleanTalk plugin will do all the work.
 You won't have to deal with spam, CleanTalk will do this for you automatically.

-CleanTalk is a transparent anti-spam protection, we provide detailed statistics of all entering comments and logins.
+CleanTalk is a transparent anti-spam tool, we provide detailed statistics of all entering comments and logins.
 You can always be sure that **there are no errors**.
 We have developed a mobile app for you to see anti-spam statistics wherever.

 We have developed antispam for WordPress that would provide **maximum protection from spam bots** and you can provide for your visitors **a simple and convenient form of comments/registrations without annoying CAPTCHAs and puzzles**.
 Used to detect spam multistage test that allows us to block up to 100% of spam bots.